Sylvia Ratonel: 2009–11: Post-Idol career and debut album

 On the 45th National Day Parade of Singapore, she covered Stefanie Sun's "One United People" and later lip-synced to a dance version of the parade's theme song, "Song For Singapore" alongside Sezairi Sezali.
 She was honoured to perform the National Anthem of Singapore before the start of the Singapore F1 Grand Prix race on 26 September 2010.

 In the same month, Ratonel made it to the list of Top 100 Sexiest Women in the World in FHM.
 She appeared on the cover of Cleo in March and November 2010.
 She also appeared on the cover for Seventeen in June.
 Ratonel won the Breakout Star of the Year ELLE Awards 2010 in December.
 Later that month, Ratonel recorded a duet of "Come Home to 5" with Sezali, a promotional theme song for Channel 5 which has been airing since 24 December 2010.

 On 27 October 2010, Ratonel released her eponymous debut album, Sylvia Ratonel.
 The album received mixed reviews from online critics and has yet to receive a sales certification.
 Four singles were released; "Fly", "It's Raining", "Mari Bersamaku" and "Loving You".
 With the exception of "Mari Bersamaku", every single has reached the Top 10 of the 987FM Top 20 Chart, with her highest-charting single, "It's Raining", peaking at No. 3.
 Ratonel released a music video for "It's Raining" to negative reviews.
-To further promote the album, Ratonel held an album launch party at The Boiler Room at St James Power Station on November 2010.
+To further promote the album, Ratonel held an album launch party at The Boiler Room at St James Power Station in November 2010.